Mr-Precise/EspFlasher/README.md

 ```

 ## To run:
-It must be installed [esptool](https://github.com/espressif/esptool)，see the official instructions for the installation method.
+It must be installed [esptool](https://github.com/espressif/esptool), see the official instructions for the installation method.

 `$ ./EspFlasher` or
 `$ sudo ./EspFlasher`